packetcord/cord-craft/README.md

 # CORD-CRAFT
-The high-performance packet flow programming library of the PacketCord.io network programmin framework.
+The packet parsing, crafting and injection library of the PacketCord.io framework.